ochomoswill/tabiri_api/README.md

 $ python manage.py runserver
 ```

-you can test that the api is app by
+You can test that the api is app by
 ```shell
 curl 127.0.0.1:8000/api/gis/countries
 ```